Vossloh G1700 BB: SBB-CFF-FFS Am843

 An order with the Swiss Federal Railways for 59 diesel locomotives to replace the Bm 6/6 and Em 6/6 types for heavy shunting in freight yards, and trip and construction work resulted in the SBB Am843.
 The locomotives use a Caterpillar Inc. 3512B DI-TA SCAC engine rated at 1500 kW and Voith L5R4zseU2 two speed hydraulic transmission giving a 40 km/h top speed in the lower gear.
 The locomotives also have a particulate filter engineered by Hug Engineering of Switzerland which reduces NOx and particulate emissions to low levels.

 Initially the order of 59 locomotives was for 40 for SBB Cargo, 14 for infrastructure and 4 for passenger services, as the order was fulfilled the locomotives assigned to passenger train work were reassigned to SBB Cargo, and. with the increase in cross border traffic, fitted with the Indusi safety system for German operations.
 14 more locomotives were ordered in 2005.

 Locomotives numbered Am843-001 to Am843-028 are assigned to the infrastructure division (SBB Infra), Am843-041 to Am843-043 were delivered in 2009 and assigned to passenger division SBB Personenverkehr, and Am843-050 to Am843-095 were assigned to SBB Cargo.

 Other Swiss Am843 operators

 Sersa Group ordered 3 Am843 type locomotives for work on the Lötschberg Base Tunnel construction.
 They were delivered in 2004 and named Trudy, Barbara and Cinderalla.

 In 2006 for operations on the same tunnel BLS AG received 3 Am843 types; these were fitted with ETCS level 2 safety systems.

 Other versions

-Four units were built with 1,668 mm Iberian gauge bogies for use by Arcelor-Mittal's Spanish operations at Avilés, Asturias.
+Four units were built with 1,668 mm Iberian gauge bogies for use by ArcelorMittal's Spanish operations at Avilés, Asturias.
 They have the same engine and transmission as the Swiss locomotives, but lack the additional particulate filter.